Samavia-11/PAGB/PAGB_POLICIES.md

 **Disclaimer**

 The contents of this 'Journal' are the author(s) personal views.
-The statements, facts, and opinions given by the author(s) and published in the NDU Journal do not imply the official policy of the National Defence University, Editor(s), or the Publisher.
+The statements, facts, and opinions given by the author(s) and published in the PAGB do not imply the official policy of the National Defence University, Editor(s), or the Publisher.

 **Processing Fee and Subscription**